-The Selective Service has a number of different types of Status Information Letters.
-Copies of the letters are included at the end of this chapter.
+The Selective Service has different types of status information letters.
 A code appears in the lower left-hand corner to indicate the type of letter in question.
-The codes are listed here.
+The codes are listed below.
 Decisions about financial aid for a man who failed to register with Selective Service should not be based solely on these letter codes.
 Financial Aid Administrators are obliged to review all evidence presented by a student to determine if he has shown "by a preponderance of evidence" that his failure to register was neither willful nor knowing.